LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

       2. Extend your Concierge Bot
     </div>
     <div class="convo-cloud-paragraph">
       LivePerson makes it possible to build custom bots that connect to all messaging channels and systems.
-Learn how it’s done with these resources:
+Start out by customizing and extending your pre-built Concierge Bot:
     </div>
 </div>
 <div class="card-container" style="margin-top:24px;">